Terms of Use for Veem Services

 - any third-party claim relating to goods or services you offer, sell, or purchase using the Services, or to data or content you provide.

-9.4 Dispute Resolution and Arbitration.
+10.4 Dispute Resolution and Arbitration.
 Agreement to Arbitrate.
-Any dispute, claim, or controversy arising out of or relating to these Terms or your use of the Services shall be resolved by binding arbitration under the Federal Arbitration Act, administered by the American Arbitration Association (“AAA”) under its Commercial or Consumer Arbitration Rules.
+Any dispute, claim, or controversy arising out of or relating to these Terms or your use of the Services will be resolved by binding arbitration under the Federal Arbitration Act, administered by the American Arbitration Association (“AAA”) under its Commercial Arbitration Rules or, where the claim is by or against a natural person using the Services for personal or household use, the AAA Consumer Arbitration Rules, as modified by these Terms.

 Waiver of Jury Trial and Class Actions.
 YOU AND VEEM WAIVE THE RIGHT TO A JURY TRIAL OR TO PARTICIPATE IN A CLASS ACTION.
 Claims must be brought individually.

-9.5 Governing Law.
-These Terms are governed by California law, without regard to conflict of laws principles.
+10.5 Governing Law.
+These Terms are governed by the laws of the State of California, without regard to conflict of laws principles, except to the extent inconsistent with or preempted by federal law.

-- Force Majeure: Veem is not liable for delays or failures beyond its control, including natural disasters, labor disputes, telecommunications failures, or acts of government.
+- Force Majeure: Veem is not liable for delays or failures caused by events beyond its control, including natural disasters, labor disputes, telecommunications failures, or governmental acts.
+This does not affect your obligation to pay fees, reversals, or returns under these Terms.

-- Assignment: You may not assign these Terms without Veem’s consent.
-Veem may assign at any time.
+- Assignment: You may not assign these Terms without Veem’s prior written consent.
+Veem may assign these Terms at any time.

-- Entire Agreement: These Terms, together with referenced policies, constitute the entire agreement.
+- Entire Agreement: These Terms, together with Veem’s Privacy Policy and Acceptable Use Policy, constitute the entire agreement between you and Veem with respect to the Services.

-To You: Veem may provide notices by email, electronic posting, or mail.
+To You: Veem may provide notices by email, electronic posting, or mail in accordance with Section 4 (Consent to Electronic Communications).

 To Veem: Legal notices must be sent to: Veem Inc. and Veem Payments Inc., Attention: Legal Department, 1160 Battery Street, Suite 100, San Francisco, CA 94111.